 - Treated with natural soap solution – olive or black soap – to speed carbonation of the surface and impart water-resistance.

 The natural olive-based soap used to seal the tadelakt finish is a fabulous product sold in paste form by the kilo in the souks of Marrakech.
 This emulsifies in water and deeply permeates the plaster when rubbed in gently, rather than leaving a waxy coating as one might expect it to.
-The lime’s alkalinity reacts with the soap to form a soap scum which is highly water and scratch resistant – and harder than cured lime – whilst remaining porous and breathable.
+The lime’s alkalinity reacts with the soap to form a soap scum which is highly water and scratch resistant – and harder than cured lime – whilst remaining breathable.

 The Environmental Benefits of Tadelakt Plaster

 People are becoming more and more aware of the need to limit the impact of their actions on the environment, and are increasingly taking action to reduce their carbon footprints.
 Interestingly, the way you decorate your home can also play a role here.
 For instance, many people choose to finish the surfaces of their bathroom to make them more visually appealing.
 Choosing a material such as tadelakt to do this is a good option, as this has many green credentials that make it kind to the environment as well as a material suitable for use in bathrooms and other rooms of the house.

 Creating a healthy living environment